KUTN: History

 On March 31, 2022, it was announced that Sanpete County Broadcasting Company had filed with the FCC to purchase KQMB, KSRR, and translator K244DH from Frank Mueller's Lucky Dog Broadcasting for $170,000.
-On August 31, 2022, the sale of KSRR, KQMB, and K244DH from Lucky Dog Broadcasting to Sanpete County Broadcasting was consummated with the FCC.On October 6, 2022, Sanpete County Broadcasting filed an application with the FCC to change the KSRR call sign to KIXR.
+On August 31, 2022, the sale of KSRR, KQMB, and K244DH from Lucky Dog Broadcasting to Sanpete County Broadcasting was consummated with the FCC.
+On October 6, 2022, Sanpete County Broadcasting filed an application with the FCC to change the KSRR call sign to KIXR.
 The change was approved on October 27, 2022.
 On October 13, 2022, KQMB was granted a "license to cover" by the FCC.
 On November 2, 2022, Sanpete County Broadcasting submitted a request to the FCC to change KQMB's call sign to KUTN.
 The change was approved by the FCC on November 9, 2022.
-On November 7, 2022, Utah's Goat changed its branding to "Flashback 96.7", and streaming was discontinued.
-The station is presently only available over the air.
+On November 7, 2022, Utah's Goat changed its branding to "Flashback 96.7" or in other words "96.7 Flashback", and the station is now streaming online.Then Beatty, Nevada just picked up the call sign KQMB, and the star radio station on 96.7.

+KUTN kept the simulcast on KKUT-HD3's "Flashback 96.7" or in other words "96.7 Flashback", and began broadcasting "Scott Shannon's The True Oldies Channel" (or Scott Shannon's the TOC for short).